WTF is bitcoin cash and is it worth anything?

 What’s so special about bitcoin cash?

-If you know anything about cryptocurrencies you know that there are a ton of them.
+If you know anything about cryptocurrencies you know there are a ton of them.
 Like thousands of them.
 Some are legitimate and substantially different (arguably better) than bitcoin, and some are pretty much just copycats trying to make a quick buck.

 Bitcoin cash is just another modified cryptocurrency.